fbpx

 For dividends from shares issued after 1 July 2013 (fully paid in cash and held continuously):

-• 30% in the first fiscal year after issuance
+• 30% in the first and second fiscal year after issuance

-• 15% from the third fiscal year onward
+• 15% from the fourth fiscal year onward

 • Directors’ fees